fluteds/batch/readme.md

 shell:common startup
 ```

-- Click `OK` and paste your batch file or a shortcut to the file that needs to be run on startup.
+- Click `OK` and paste your file or a shortcut to the file.